Armor & Shields

 Unwieldy:

 Improvised shields aren't designed for combat use.
-You have disadvantage on attack rolls while using an improvised shield unless you're proficient in shields.
+You have disadvantage on attack rolls while using an improvised shield unless you're proficient with shields.

 Description: When you need protection and don't have access to purpose-built shields, almost anything can serve.
 Hunters and desperate fighters have used everything from trash can lids to car doors as improvised shields.
 The effectiveness varies wildly based on material and construction, but something is better than nothing when bullets start flying.